 - Food and drink will be available for purchase from vendors at the event.
 You may also bring your own food.
 Eating area space is limited.

 - Proper footwear is recommended.
-The grounds outside may get muddy from bubble activities.
+Floors may get a little "bubbly" in activity areas.

 - Some activities may dampen clothes and shoes.
 Consider bringing an extra set of clothes for your child(ren).